dominicduffin1/python-turtle-art-canvas/README.md

 ### Linux

+Install python3-tk on your system, if you haven't done yet.

+`sudo apt-get install python3-tk`

+• CD into the python-turtle-art-canvas

+• type python3 main.py in terminal

+• the turtle window should open

 ## Roadmap

 2023: Re-promote the project and accept contributions to a basic Turtle Graphics canvas.

 The future: Build on this by creating a user interface, probably a command line interface, and multiple canvases.

 Other ideas on how to extend the project are welcome and can be put forward at any time using the 'Suggestion' issue template.